drumsoverbogota/drumsoverbogota/README.md

 - 🌱 I have mostly experience with **Python** but I have worked also with **Java**, **PHP**.
 I have also experimented a little bit with **C++/x86 ASM**.
 - 📚 I have a lot of knowledge with **AWS**, but also have worked with **Azure Cloud** a little bit.
 - 👨‍💻 I’m learning about **Docker**, **CI/CD** and setting up production environments.
-- 🎸 I'm currently focused on creating a Colombian Punk archive and filling it with content.
+- 🎸 In my spare time, I'm creating a Colombian Punk archive and filling it with content.
 Check it out at https://elmuladar.com

 <h3>Here you can find some projects such as</h3>